News from the Food System Caucus

 Sustainable Business Network of MA

 SBN works to support local and independent businesses by encouraging sales of local products.
 The organization advises restaurants producing emergency meals to help them source local ingredients and are encouraging people to buy from restaurants, breweries, and other retailers that are open for pick-up and delivery.
-See the list of locally-sourced restaurants backed by SBN in this spreadsheet, including ways customers can support them during this time.
-SBN’s small business assistance tool kit can be found here.

 Check with local distilleries for hand sanitizer.